Information about dementia and support if you are worried about your own, or someone else's memory

 Down's Syndrome and Alzheimer's Disease information from the Down's Syndrome Association

-How to help people with dementia A guide for customer services staff, but equally useful to anyone who comes into contact with a person with dementia
+Talking to people with Dementia A guide for anyone who comes into contact with a person with dementia

 Dementia videos on social care TV.
 A series of videos made by the Social Care Institute for Excellence